JamesWoolfenden/t212-mcp/README.md

 ## Security Notes

-- ⚠️ Never commit your Trading212 API key to version control
+- ⚠️ Never commit your Trading212 API credentials (API key or Client Secret) to version control
 - 🔒 Keep your MCP configuration file secure
-- 🔄 Regularly rotate your API keys
+- 🔄 Regularly rotate your API credentials
 - 📝 This server currently provides read-only access to your Trading212 account
+- 🔐 Both API Key and Client Secret are required for authentication

 ## License